Skip to main content

 snowflakeaircon.sg

-LG system-3 losing gas: leak at outdoor unit, not inside walls
+LG system-3 losing gas: leak outdoors, not inside walls

 On a landed property, the pipe run between indoor and outdoor units can be long, so a leak could sit anywhere along it.
 The homeowner feared the worst: a leak behind a wall, with hacking to reach it.
 A pressure test told a different story.